dylan-murrayy/El_Palabrero/README.md

 - **System behavior**:
   - Edit `system_prompt.md` to change how the AI corrects errors, explains concepts, or interacts.
+  - The "Standard Tutor" scenario uses this prompt by default.
+- **Roleplay scenarios**:
+  - Edit `scenarios.json` to modify existing scenarios or add new ones.
+  - Use the "Manage Scenarios" expander in the sidebar to create/delete scenarios via the UI.
 - **Error taxonomy / tags**:
   - Update `grammartypes.md` and (if needed) extend constants in `analysis.py` to add new error categories or labels.
 - **Model choice**: